-Notre Dame’s McGraw faces big rebuild after title game runs
+Notre Dame’s McGraw loses 5 starters, faces big rebuild

 McGRAW’S QUICK DRAWS

-“Sam (Brunelle) is our best 3-point shooter” .
-“Katlyn (Gilbert) should be our best player — at the end of the game we want the ball in her hands” .
-“Anaya (Peoples) is a great defender — she’s active, she’s aggressive, she’s willing” .
-“Marta (Sniezek), as the point guard, has to be the leader on the team” .
-“Mikayla (Vaughn) is probably the one player out there who is doing exactly what we need her to do.”
+“Sam is our best 3-point shooter” …”Katlyn should be our best player at the end of the game we want the ball in her hands” .”Anaya is a great defender, she’s active, she’s aggressive, she’s willing” .”Marta, as the point guard, has to be the leader on the team” .”Mikayla is probably the one player out there who is doing exactly what we need her to do.”

 STAFF CHANGES